AntoineZen/CSEL1/report/project.rst

 ------

 Introduction
 This project is to realize a Daemon that communicate with the driver and the application.
-For the communication with the driver, the sysfs communication will be used and for the application, we decided to use an ip linux socket as IPC.
+For the communication with the driver, the *sysfs* communication will be used and for the application, we decided to use an IP linux *socket* as IPC.

 Overview